boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

         +-----+-----+-----+-----+-----+-----+-----+-----+
 ~~~~

-#### NEW Description
+* NEW Description:

-TCP options in packets of this Flow.
+: TCP options in packets of this Flow.
 The information is encoded
       in a set of bit fields.
 For each TCP option, there is a bit in
       this set.
 The bit is set to 1 if any observed packet of this Flow
       contains the corresponding TCP option.
 Otherwise, if no observed